ElvishDetroja/dear-react-table/README.md

 - Rich Feature Set: Like many other table libraries, dear-react-table offers search, filtering, and responsive design.
 However, it stands out with its out-of-the-box feature that allows developers to easily integrate custom components, such as buttons, inputs, and popups.

-- built in ❤️ with React
+- Built with ❤️ in React

 ## Documentation